-Inventory management is the operational backbone for any business with a product to sell.
-If you are just starting out with a small number of products without many variants, Microsoft Excel is a good tool for beginners to manage inventory.
+Inventory management is the operational backbone of any business with a product to sell.
+If you are just starting out with a small number of products without many variants, Microsoft Excel is a good tool for beginners to create an inventory list template.

-However, efficient utilization of Excel for inventory management requires time and setting up your initial template accurately is crucial.
+However, efficient utilization of Excel for online inventory management requires time, and setting up your initial template accurately is crucial.
 In this post, we give you tips on building and using an Excel spreadsheet for basic inventory management.

-Excel is a program that most of us are already familiar with, whether for accounting, or for forms, so it is a good option for other applications like inventory management.
-With integrated tools, features, and formulas to make spreadsheets more dynamic and interactive, Excel is also fully capable of handling basic inventory management.
-While not ideal for a large inventory, Excel is cost effective, or if you use it in OneDrive, even free.
+If you’re looking for a low-cost way to manage your inventory, Excel could be a good solution.
+It’s a program that most of us are already familiar with, whether for accounting or spreadsheet forms, and it is an alternative option for applications like inventory management.
+With integrated tools, features, and formulas to make spreadsheets more dynamic and interactive, Excel is also capable of handling basic inventory management for small businesses.
+While not ideal for a medium or large sized inventory, Excel is cost-effective or, if you use it in OneDrive, even free.

-Like anything that’s free or cheap, Excel isn’t perfect, but it has a lot of features that you can use.
-While it is extremely easy to make mistakes in Excel, and avoiding them will require time-consuming auditing, proper organization, and strict management, it is fully capable of handling small business inventory.
+Like anything that’s free or cheap, Excel isn’t perfect inventory management, but it has plenty of valuable features.
+While it is easy to make mistakes in Excel (and avoiding them will require time-consuming auditing, proper organization, and strict management), it is fully capable of handling a startup businesses inventory.

-If you would like to gain a deeper understanding of crucial inventory management concepts and how you can apply them to your business, download our free eBook Inventory Management: Everything you need to know.
+If you would like to gain a deeper understanding of crucial inventory management techniques and how you can apply them to your business, download our free eBook: Inventory Management: Everything you need to know.

-Formulae can increase the value of your Excel spreadsheet, while reducing the headache and stress involved with calculating numbers.
-While they may seem a little complex at first, don’t worry, most of them are easy to get the hang of.
+Formulas can increase the value of your Excel spreadsheet while reducing the headache and stress involved with calculating numbers.
+While they may seem a little complex at first, don’t worry; most of them are easy to get the hang of.

-You can use the SUM function to do math for any figure that you put into two cells.
-For example, you can create a running sales quantity using the SUM function, to automatically update how much revenue you've earned by doing math based on calculations you put in per line.
+The SUM function can be used to add any figures that you put into two or more cells.
+For example, you can create a running sales quantity using the SUM function to automatically update how much revenue you've earned by doing math based on calculations you put in per line.
 This removes the need to go over each line with a calculator every night.

 A SUM formula is written as =Cell*Cell.
 This can also work out to =[@[Name of Column]]*[@[Name of Column]] to simply multiply any two cells in a row.
-This is very useful for creating automatic value totals for the products in your inventory, but if you have 300 lines, you will have to add it to each one.
+This is very useful for creating automatic value totals for the products in your inventory.
+Keep in mind, though, that if you have 300 lines, you will have to add it to each one.

-For example, if your products are worth $27 each, the SUM function would automatically update the 'inventory value' section to $1,755 when you update the in-stock number to 65.
+For example, if your products are worth $27 each and your in-stock number is 65, the SUM function would automatically update the 'inventory value' section to $1,755 (65 x $27).

-Now that you've become familiar with the formulae, here are some tips on how to manage your Excel spreadsheet to ensure you are tracking inventory movement accurately:
+Now that you've become familiar with the formulas, here are some tips on how to manage your Excel spreadsheet to ensure you are tracking inventory movement accurately:

 1. Avoiding pitfalls and mistakes with Excel inventory

-Many professionals avoid using Excel for inventory management for the simple reason that humans are error prone, and Excel doesn't really have any way of combating this fact.
-Finding errors on sheets of numbers and hard data is also difficult, unless you know exactly what you're looking for, which is unlikely unless you added the mistake on purpose.
-The only way to avoid this is to create a best practice of self auditing, and daily review, to ensure that mistakes are not made.
+Many professionals avoid using Excel for inventory management for the simple reason that humans are error-prone.
+Finding errors on sheets of numbers and hard data is also difficult unless you know exactly what you're looking for.
+The only way to avoid this is to create a best practice of self auditing and daily review to minimize errors.

 2. Update immediately

 Make sure that anyone handling orders updates the Excel document immediately to prevent issues.
-Excel is not a real time inventory management solution, so you will never be able to see the real inventory value at that moment, but you can make sure that it is updated as often as possible to circumvent issues like over-selling a product that you cannot backorder.
+Excel is not a real-time inventory management solution, so you will never be able to see the real inventory value at that moment, but it’s important to make sure that it is updated as often as possible to circumvent issues like overselling a product that you cannot backorder.